Hashemite University

 The Hashemite University (الجامعة الهاشمية), often abbreviated HU, is a public university in Jordan.
 It was established in 1995.
 The university is located in the vicinity of the city of Zarqa.
-As regards to the study systems, it applies the credit hour system.
+As regards the study systems, it applies the credit hour system.
 Each college has its own number of credit hours.
 It is the first university in Jordan to apply the Two-Summer-Semester system.

 The Hashemite University offers a variety of different master programs.
 It also offers an international admission program which allows non-Jordanian students to enroll at the university.

 Geographical location

 The Hashemite University is located in the city of Zarqa on a site parallel to two international highways.
 The west gate of the university, which is the main gate, opens to the international highway that links Amman with Mafraq and Irbid and from there to Syria.
 The south gate opens to the highway that leads to AzZarqa and from there to Iraq And Saudi Arabia.